-Term Description Monitoring Activities conducted to assess the level of compliance with licence conditions, the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 .
+Term Description Monitoring Activities conducted to assess the level of compliance with licence conditions, under the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 .
 NHMRC National Health and Medical Research Council.
 NHMRC Licensing Committee The Embryo Research Licensing Committee of the National Health and Medical Research Council.
 Other embryos Other embryos is the term used in the Research Involving Human Embryos Act 2002 to refer to human embryos created by processes other than fertilisation of a human egg by a human sperm.
-Parthenogenetic A process in which an unfertilised egg can be induced to develop like an embryo.
 Preimplantation genetic diagnosis A procedure used prior to implantation to detect serious genetic conditions, diseases or abnormalities, to which the gamete providers are known to be at risk, to carry or to be predisposed.
-Proper Consent Consent obtained in accordance with the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research 2017 , issued by the NHMRC.
+Proper Consent Consent obtained in accordance with the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research 2017, issued by the NHMRC.
 Somatic Cell Nuclear Transfer (SCNT) A laboratory technique used to create a human embryo clone involving removing the nucleus of a human egg and replacing it with the genetic material from a somatic cell (such as a skin cell or fibroblast) or stem cell line.
-SCNT Construct An entity created by the process of SCNT, which may or may not divide to become an other embryo.